williamdemeo/IEProps/README.md

 IEProps
 =======

-This repository contains an article that had been provisionally accepted for publication pending revisions.
-However, after revising and resubmitting the manuscript, I noticed that I had introduced some serious flaws in the presentation.
+This repository contains an article that has been provisionally accepted for publication pending revisions.
+After revising and resubmitting the manuscript, I noticed some flaws in the presentation and withdrew the submission.
-Although the results of the paper are true as stated, I am withdrawing the submission and hope to publish a much improved version (the version that resides in the tex directory of this repository).
+The version of the paper that resides in the tex directory of this repository is the new and improved version.

 **Title:** *Interval enforceable properties of finite groups*
 **Author:** William DeMeo [@williamdemeo](https://github.com/williamdemeo)